Module 6 - Update your app

 Let’s perform another update, and deploy an image tagged with v10:

-kubectl set image deployments/kubernetes-bootcamp kubernetes-bootcamp=gcr.io/google-samples/kubernetes-bootcamp:v10
+kubectl set image deployments/kubernetes-bootcamp kubernetes-bootcamp=gcr.io/k8s-minikube/kubernetes-bootcamp:v10

 Use get deployments to see the status of the deployment: